 "Huh?
 Yeah."
 He nodded absently.
 "That test in Sociology."

 He was a god damn detective.
 As if he needed that class.

-The broadcasted premeditated crime was a once a month event—and, sometimes more (Shinichi was pretty sure he knew the reason why)—which, with the immediate thought of, made Shinichi blush considerably.
+The broadcasted premeditated crime was a once a month event—and, sometimes more.
+And Shinichi was pretty sure he knew the reason why.
+Just the mere thought of it caused him to blush violently, standing up abruptly.